 Eliminations day for the FIA /FIM European Finals at Santa Pod Raceway.
 With several champions to be crowned racing was going to be close and exciting, and so it proved.
 Standout performer on the day was Malta’s Duncan Micallef in Top Fuel, two 3 second 300mph passes, unfortunately engine damage prevented him from taking part in the final.
 Unlike in the States where the top teams seem to have an endless supply of parts in Europe budgets are much tighter.

-A great win in Top Fuel Bike for Filippos Papafilippou of Greece after last year’s horror show when he ended up on the wheelie bars of Steve Woollatt!
+A great win in Top Fuel Bike for Filippos Papafilippou of Greece after the horror show of the 2014 Euro Finals when he ended up on the wheelie bars of Steve Woollatt!

 Shame to see so few Top Methanol cars.
 These used to be great classes and is one where the Europeans can more than match our American friends, witness the outstanding success of Sweden’s Jonnie Lindberg in winning back to back NHRA titles in TM/FC, and setting records on the way!

 Winners on the day.
 Top Fuel — Micke Kagered.
 Top Methanol Dragster — Jonny Lagg.
 Pro Mod — Micke Gullqvist.
 Pro Stock — Bengt Ljungdahl.

 Top Fuel.
 Anita Makela

 Pro Stock.
 Jimmy Alund